Tati language (Iran): Kho'ini Tati

 It is spoken in the village of Xoin and surrounding areas, about 60 km southwest of Zanjan city in northern Iran.
 The Xoini verbal system follows the general pattern found in other Tati dialects.
 However, the dialect has its own special characteristics such as continuous present which is formed by the past stem, a preverb shift, and the use of connective sounds.
 The dialect is in danger of extinction.

 Nouns have two cases: direct and oblique.
 Contrary to the often case in Persian, adjective is not Post-positive.

 The suffixes may be attached to the verb; the agent of the verb in an ergative construction; an adverb; a prepositional or postpositional phrase; and in a compound verb to its nominal Complement.

 The same set of endings is used for the present and the subjunctive.
 The endings of the preterit and the present perfect are basically the enclitic present forms of the verb 'to be' (*ah-, here called base one).
 For pluperfect and subjunctive perfect the freestanding auxiliary verb 'to be' (*bav-, here called base two) is utilized.
 There is no ending for singular imperative and it is -ân for plural.
 For the inflections of "to be" see "Auxiliary inflection" below.

 The past and present stems are irregular and shaped by historical developments, e.g.: ^{w}uj- / ^{w}ut- (to say); xaraš-/xarat- (to sell); taj-/tat- (to run).
 However, in many verbs the past stem is built on the present stem by adding -(e)st; e.g.: brem- → bremest- (to weep).

 The imperative is formed by the modal prefix be- if the verb contains no preverb, plus the present stem and without ending in the singular and with -ân in the plural. be- is often changed to bi-, bo- or bu- according to the situation, and appears as b- before a vowel of a verbal stem.

 Kiliti Tati

-Kiliti is a Tati dialect of Azerbaijan that is closely related to Talysh.
-It is spoken in the villages around Kilit, located 12 kilometers southwest from the city of Ordubad in a district with the same name of Nakhchivan in Azerbaijan.
+Kilit is a Tati dialect closely related to the Harzandi dialect and belongs to the northern Tati dialect cluster which consists of other transitional dialects between Tati and Zaza.
+It was spoken in the villages around Kilit in Nakhchivan, near the city of Ordubad.
+It was still used by speakers of the area as a second language in the 1950s.
+Spoken in Nakhchivan, the area near the Turkey border, the Kilit dialect was the northernmost and northwesternmost of the known Tati dialects.